 The effort of making more information on public goods available in national accounts is motivated by the fact that this subject now dominates policy agendas.
-One example is the report 'Policies to Enhance Sustainable Development' of the OECD (2001a), where a framework is outlined for better integrating economic, environmental and social objectives.
-The nexus between measurement and policy may be seen from what the OECD has elaborated on the two objectives of measuring frameworks, making a distinction is made between analytical frameworks and accounting frameworks: An analytical framework would be, for example, the 'Resource-Outcome Indicator Approach' developed by OECD (OECD, 2001b).
+One example is the report "Policies to Enhance Sustainable Development" of the OECD (2001a), where a framework is outlined for better integrating economic, environmental, and social objectives.
+The nexus between measurement and policy may be seen from what the OECD has elaborated on the two objectives of measuring frameworks, making a distinction between analytical frameworks and accounting frameworks: an analytical framework would be, e.g., the "Resource-outcome indicator approach" developed by OECD (OECD, 2001b).
 The approach requires measures of both how well we are preserving our assets (resource indicators) and how well we are satisfying current needs (outcome indicators).
-With regard to accounting frameworks, the basic foundation is the core System of National Accounts ('SNA'; United Nations et al., 1993), which is meant to unify economic statistics worldwide.
-It is broadly accepted, credible, internally consistent and has along established theoretical structure that imposes a systematic discipline to the organisation of statistics.
-An expansion of the SNA is the National Accounting Matrix including Environmental Accounts (NAMEA) which describes the flows of material through the economy through an input-output matrix (Stauvermann and van der Veen, 2013).
+With regard to accounting frameworks, the basic foundation is the core System of National Accounts (SNA) (United Nations, International Monetary Fund, Commission of the European Communities - Eurostat, Organisation for Economic Co-operation and Development, World Bank 1993), which is meant to unify economic statistics worldwide.
+It is broadly accepted, credible, internally consistent, and has a long established theoretical structure that imposes a systematic discipline to the organization of statistics.
+An expansion of the SNA is the National Accounting Matrix including Environmental Accounts which describes the flows of material through the economy through an input-output matrix (Stauvermann and van der Veen, 2013).

 The social resources perspective seems to be underserved in most frameworks.
-The contemporary use of the term 'social capital' is most often attributed to Bourdieu (1983), Coleman (1988) and Putnam (1993).
+The contemporary use of the term "social capital" is most often attributed to Bourdieu (1983), Coleman (1988), and Putnam (1993).
 Putnam views it as a set of horizontal associations between people - social networks and associated norms that have an effect on the productivity of the community.
-This was taken up by a working group at the

-World Bank, which, however, stayed with a purely qualitative concept, that is, "the institutions, relationships and norms that shape the quality and quantity of a society's social interactions" (World Bank, 2013).
+This was taken up by a working group at the World Bank, which, however, remained with a purely qualitative concept, i.e. "the institutions, relationships, and norms that shape the quality and quantity of a society's social interactions" (World Bank, 2013).
 A more encompassing view includes the social and political environment that enables norms to develop and shapes social structure (see, e.g. Grootaert, 1998).
-From a measurement view, this broader concept seems to be more receptive to monetary valuation because looking at government, the political regime, the rule of law, the court system etc. offers input/output relations as well as cost and benefit perceptions.
-From there, new measurement instruments are being discussed, at least in UN, EU and OECD policy documents (Murphy, 2012).
+From a measurement view, this broader concept seems to be more receptive to monetary valuation because looking at government, the political regime, the rule of law, the court system, etc., offers input/output relations as well as cost and benefit perceptions.
+From there, new measurement instruments are being discussed, at least in UN, EU, and OECD policy documents (Murphy, 2012).